mossblaser/place-and-route-interchange-format/README.md

     resource types may be defined at will.

     * **"cores"**: SpiNNaker cores (including both monitor and application cores) on a chip.
-Most vertices are allocated one of these.
+Most vertices are allocated exactly one of these.
     * **"sdram"**: SDRAM, as allocated by SARK/Spin-1 API from the heap.
       Measured in bytes.